Corendos/wasm-hot-loading/README.md

   --key TEXT:FILE REQUIRED    The Public key to use to verify Wasm module integrity --stack-size UINT:SIZE [b, kb(=1024b), ...]
-                              The size of the stack that will be allocated for the module instance --heap-size UINT:SIZE [b, kb(=1024b), ...]
+                              The size of the stack that will be allocated for the module instance
-                              The size of the heap that will be allocated for the module instance
 ```

 ## Building the sample Wasm module